 Educational requirements typically include:

-- A minimum of three years of undergraduate education*, preferably in the sciences; * In Québec two years of CEGEP is accepted at the undergraduate level.
+- A minimum of three years of undergraduate education, preferably in the sciences; Please note: In Québec, two years of CEGEP is accepted at the undergraduate level.

 - A four or five year university program in optometry, accredited by the Accreditation Council on Optometric Education;